KeychainMDIP/kc/doc/DID-scheme/README.md

     1. `controller` specifies the DID of the owner/controller of the new DID
     1. `data` can contain any data in JSON format, as long as it is not empty
     1. `created` time in ISO format
-1. Sign the JSON with the private key corresponding the the public key (this enables the MDIP node to verify that the operation is coming from the owner of the public key)
+1. Sign the JSON with the private key of the controller
 1. Submit the operation to the MDIP node.
 For example, with a REST API, post the operation to the MDIP node's endpoint to create new DIDs (e.g. `/api/v1/did/`)

 Example
 ```json